Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Data and Theoretical Modelling

 \subsection{Planck Temperature Maps}

 Our analysis utilizes temperature maps from the the Planck Data Release 3 (PR3) \cite{PlanckCollaboration2020}.
-We analyze both individual frequency maps at 100, 143, 217, and 353 GHz as well as the SMICA~\cite{Planck:2018yye} and Commander~\cite{Eriksen_2008} component-separated CMB maps.
+We analyze both individual frequency maps at 100, 143, 217, 353, 545, and 857 GHz as well as the Planck SMICA, NILC, SEVEM, and Commander component-separated CMB maps~\cite{Planck:2018yye}.
+In addition, we analyze NILC maps produced using the {\tt pyilc} code~\cite{McCarthy:2023hpa} where the contribution from specific components such as tSZ and CIB are explicitly nulled.
 In our assessment of various foregrounds and systematics, we additionally use a variety of CMB-subtracted maps and other ancillary Planck data products.
 Here, we describe the relevant properties of these data products.

-We perform an analysis using PR3 individual frequency maps at 100, 143, 217, and 353 GHz.
-Each of these frequency maps have a corresponding CMB-subtracted map for both SMICA and Commander estimates of the CMB, providing an estimate of the sum of all foregrounds and noise on the sky at each frequency.
+For our main nalysis, we utilize PR3 individual frequency maps at 100, 143, 217, and 353 GHz.
+Each of these frequency maps have a corresponding CMB-subtracted map for each component separation technique, providing estimates of the sum of all foregrounds and noise at each frequency.
 We apply the estimator to each of these maps to determine the influence of foregrounds on the reconstruction at each frequency.
-Individual frequency maps are debeamed with a Gaussian beam of FWHM 9.68, 7.30, 5.02, and 4.94 arcminutes for 100, 143, 217, and 353 GHz frequencies respectively.
+Individual frequency maps are debeamed with a Gaussian beam of FWHM 9.68, 7.30, 5.02, and 4.94 arcminutes for 100, 143, 217, and 353 GHz frequencies respectively; we work at the Planck native resolution of $N_{\rm side} =2048$.
 We utilize simulated (galactic) foreground maps produced using the 10th Planck full focal plane simulation set (FFP10)~\cite{Planck:2015txa} including free-free, synchrotron, and thermal dust components.
 We also utilize instrumental noise realizations from the FFP10 simulations.

-For our 353 GHz analysis we employ the Planck-derived 353 GHz Cosmic Infrared Background (CIB) map of Ref.~\cite{Lenz2019} to investigate the impact of CIB residuals on the reconstruction.
-These maps are provided alongside the window function intended for debeaming these maps and we employ them as such.
+Finally, we utilize PR3 individual frequency maps at 545 and 857 GHz to provide an empirical estimate of velocity reconstruction systematics, as described in greater detail below.